wizardone/black_and_white/README.md

 Review them and then feel free to migrate.

 ### For ActiveRecord objects:
-Include the black_and_white module for activerecord interactions:
+Include the black_and_white module for activerecord interactions.
+The base class may have multiple a/b tests:
 ```ruby
 class User < ActiveRecord::Base
   include BlackAndWhite::ActiveRecord